repattern/iframeconsent/README.md

 - data-privacy-policy-text: If you want to change the Link text to the privacy policy, optional
 - data-additional-text: Used to add additional own text, e.g. explaining what you are embedding, optional
 - data-custom-text: Replace the whole text displayed with your own, optional
+- data-cookie-expiration-days: Set the cookie expiration time in days, optional, standard is 15 days

 ## Usage example